simpledotorg/simple-server/doc/arch/001-synchronization.md

 The device needs to keep track of records that need to be synced.
 These can be new records, or records that have one or more fields updated.
 These records need to be formatted into the payload schemas as defined in the individual APIs below.
-The API does not differentiate between new and updated records; this is handled by the server.
+The API will not differentiate between new and updated records; this is handled by the server.
 These payloads then need to be sent in batches, where each batch is inherently independent of the previous one.
 However, it is